-Excel provides a built-in COLUMN function which falls under Lookup/Reference function category.
+Excel provides a built-in COLUMN function under the Lookup/Reference category.
 This function returns the column number for a given cell reference.

-For Example: For finding the column number of Cell A10, we will use the formula like below:
+For Example: To find the column number of Cell A10, we will use the formula below:

 Where the passing argument reference is optional.

-This function accepts only one argument which is optional.
-It takes cell reference or a range of cells for which we want to find the column number.
+This function accepts only one argument, which is optional.
+It takes cell reference or a range of cells we want to find the column number.
 It returns the numeric value.